-As of March 31, 2006, we have employment agreements that contain severance arrangements with each of our three executive officers and three other executives.
-Under these agreements, we are obligated to pay severance if we terminate an executive officer's or other executive's employment other than for "cause" or "disability," or if an executive officer or other executive resigns for "good reason," as defined in the agreements, within the periods set forth therein.
+As of March 31, 2007, we have employment agreements that contain severance arrangements with each of our three executive officers and four of our other executives.
+Under these agreements, we are obligated to pay severance if we terminate such an executive officer's or other executive's employment without "cause," or if such an executive officer or other executive resigns for "good reason," as defined in the agreements, within the periods set forth therein.
 The severance would consist of continued payments at the current base compensation rate, or current base compensation rate plus the prior year's cash bonus in the case of the CEO, for the period specified in each agreement, which ranges from six to twelve months.
 These agreements also specify that any earnings from employment or consulting during this period will offset any salary continuation payments due from us.
-The maximum payments due under these employment agreements would have been \$1.4 million if each executive officer and other executive was terminated at March 31, 2006.
+The maximum payments due under these employment agreements would have been \$1.5 million if each such executive officer and other executive was terminated at March 31, 2007.